marcmylemans/marcmylemans.github.io/_posts/2026-07-13-cloudconnexa-intune-zero-trust-remote-access.md

 Almost always a config mismatch, not a real fault.
 Check the reply URL, the identifier or entity ID, and the username attribute on both the Entra and CloudConnexa sides.
 Use "Copy Details to Clipboard" on the error to see exactly what failed.

 **Does this make me NIS2 compliant?**
 It covers access control, multi-factor, secured transport, and the logging that supports incident handling.
-It does not back up your data, manage vulnerabilities, train your staff, or govern encryption policy, so do not treat it as NIS2 in a box. `[VERIFY: NIS2 Article 21(2) letters]` General guidance, not legal advice.
+It does not back up your data, manage vulnerabilities, train your staff, or govern encryption policy, so do not treat it as NIS2 in a box.

 ## Recap

 You built identity-driven, segmented remote access: a CloudConnexa network with a connector inside it, sign-in tied to Entra ID over SAML with access following group membership, and the OpenVPN Connect client deployed to a Windows fleet through Intune with the Cloud ID pre-filled and confirmed.
 The day someone leaves, you pull them from the Entra group and access closes everywhere at once, with a log to prove it.

-Prefer to watch?
-The full build is on Mylemans Online on YouTube.
-It is out now for members, and public on 2026-07-20. `[SLOT: members/early video link now, switch to public URL and bump last_modified_at on 2026-07-20]`

 > **Make it a skill, not a one-off.** I built a free, no-signup learning path on Mylemans Labs that walks you through securing remote access for a small environment in the right order.
-Start here: [Mylemans Labs remote-access path](https://labs.mylemans.online) `[SLOT: exact Labs path URL/name]`
+Start here: [Mylemans Labs remote-access path](https://labs.mylemans.online)
 {: .prompt-info }